-Learning Zones Class teachers UNDERWATER Foundation Stage: Reception and Year I Mrs Budd BUGS Key Stage I: Years I & 2 Mrs Brown HIGH PEAKS Key Stage 2 (lower) Years 3 & 4 Mrs Dann JUNGLE Key Stage 2 (upper) Years 5 & 6 Ms Blood (M, W, Th, Fr) Mrs Wells (Tuesday) Inclusion Manager (Special Educational Needs and Gifted & Talented provision) ALL PUPILS Mrs Levey (Thursday)
+Learning Zones Class teachers UNDERWATER Foundation Stage: Reception and Year I Mrs Budd BUGS Key Stage 1: Years 1 & 2 Mrs Brown HIGH PEAKS Key Stage 2 (lower) Years 3 & 4 Mrs Dann JUNGLE Key Stage 2 (upper) Years 5 & 6 Ms Blood Inclusion Manager (Special Educational Needs and Gifted & Talented provision) ALL PUPILS Ms Levey (Wednesday)

 Each teacher has 10% of their teaching time as PPA (planning, preparation and assessment).
-We cover this time out of class with Mrs Wells and a specialist sports coach Mr Rogers.
+We cover this time out of class with a specialist sports coach and music teacher.

 Our Teaching Assistants are class based.
 They are Mrs Durrant (Underwater), Mrs Goldsmith (Bugs), Mrs Pratt (High Peaks) and Mrs Rieman (Jungle).
+We also have 2 additional support staff, Miss Gartland and Mrs Greed who work with individual children as an INA and with intervention groups to support learning.